A Giant Arc on the Sky: Abstract

 \section{Abstract}

 We present the serendipitous discovery of a `Giant Arc on the Sky' at $z \sim 0.8$.
 The Giant Arc (GA) spans $\sim 1$~Gpc (proper size, present epoch), and appears to be almost symmetrical on the sky.
 It was discovered via intervening Mg~{\sc II} absorbers in the spectra of background quasars, using the catalogues of Zhu \& M\'enard.
 The use of Mg~{\sc II} absorbers represents a new approach to the investigation of large-scale structures (LSSs) at redshifts $0.45 \la z \la 2.25$.
 We present the observational properties of the GA, and we assess it statistically using methods based on: (i) single-linkage hierarchical clustering ($\sim 4.5\sigma$); (ii) the Cuzick-Edwards test ($\sim 3.0\sigma$); and (iii) power spectrum analysis ($\sim 4.8\sigma$).
 Each of these methods has distinctive attributes and powers, and we advise considering the evidence from the ensemble.
+We discuss our approaches to mitigating any {\it post-hoc} aspects of analysing significance after discovery.
 The overdensity of the GA is $\delta \rho / \rho \sim 1.3 \pm 0.3$.
 The GA is the newest and one of the largest of a steadily accumulating set of very large LSSs that may (cautiously) challenge the Cosmological Principle, upon which the `standard model' of cosmology is founded.
 Conceivably, the GA is the precursor of a structure like the Sloan Great Wall (but the GA is about twice the size), seen when the Universe was about half its present age.